rpfarish/pathfinder_visualizer/README.md

 - G: Greedy

 ### Draggable Nodes:

 The start, end and bomb nodes are all draggable.
-Just click and drag.
+Just click and drag to reposition.